 So what are you doing now, and where do you see your art career going?

-When I decided to leave the last full time tattoo studio job, I focused on the music more and gradually got into multimedia – Photography and Videography.
+I started focusing on the music more and gradually got into multimedia – Photography and Videography.
 And since I had been a DJ/ Producer.
 I fell back on that.
 But it wasn’t until I met an Artist by the name of Anthony Liggins of Gallery 88, that really sparked up the urge to get back in the gallery, and start to take my art serious again.
 One day I walked in his gallery and we chatted for an hour about art and life, and spirituality.
 He noticed my camera and asked if I would shoot his pieces?
 We are now really good friends and I now shoot for him on a regular basis, he is the reason I have gotten back into the art circuit.
 We have some real big plans in the works right now having to do with a documentary reality series, I am also working very hard in the studio for upcoming art shows as we speak.
 And I am booked quite a bit for Mural projects around the state at the moment.

 Whether it be DJing, making music, or painting I am grateful to have the flexibility to do so.
 So I am going to give it my all while I am fixed here on this planet.
 Currently I have decided to reunite with painting and showing again, so here we goooo!
 Creating art!
 This is where I see myself going… There are a madness of things to come, and I am on my way!

 Aladdin resides in Miami Beach and is working on future art shows.
 He is currently working on numerous commissioned large scale murals.
 He is also in talks to shoot an art documentary reality series.